 The entrance to the Bason was widened to 70-feet and the sill was lowered allowing vessels drawing 20-feet at spring tides and 16-feet at neat tides also to enter.
 Earl Granville – the Lord Warden (1866-1891) – opened the newly modified Bason on 6 July 1874 and it was renamed Granville Dock.
 At the west end of the Esplanade on the Sea Front, next to the lifeboat house that was built in 1866, a new Clock Tower was built and in 1877 the refurbished clocks were installed.
 The aggregate expenditure was £74,416 13s 1d.

 The Prince of Wales Pier was built as the east pier of a new Commercial harbour and completed in 1902.
 To make room for the root of the new Pier, the Clock Tower was moved and the lifeboat house was demolished and rebuilt on the west side of the clock tower.
 Before then the Admiralty had commissioned the harbour we see today that was officially opened in 1909.
 In 1905, the King’s harbourmaster of the Admiralty Harbour was Captain Chambré RN and he took over Clock Tower making it his headquarters.
-During his time semaphore equipment was installed on the roof and other modifications took place.
+During his time the Coastguard, which had previously taken over the top floor and the roof shortly after the Clock Tower opened, renewed their semaphore equipment and erected a wireless antenna on the roof.

 Throughout both World War I (1914-1918) and World War II (1939-1945) the Clock Tower came under the jurisdiction of the military and no doubt during the latter War came under heavy shelling although details are not available.
 However, on Monday 21 October 1940, during heavy shelling, it was reported that there were two casualties at the Clock Tower.
 On 18 January 1943, an oil bomb was dropped near the Clock Tower and it was reported that it lit up the whole of that side of the harbour.
 Much of the surrounding area was devastated during the War and was subsequently demolished.